Tor Gjesdal

 Tor Gjesdal (24 October 1909 - 3 July 1973) was a Norwegian journalist and civil servant.
-He was born in Dypvåg, and grew up in Sandnes.
+He was born in Dybvaag Municipality in Aust-Agder county, and grew up in Sandnes in Rogaland county.
 He was a journalist in the newspaper 1ste Mai from 1929, and for Arbeiderbladet from 1936.
 During World War II he was press counsellor for the Norwegian government-in-exile in London.
 From 1946 he worked for the United Nations.
 He was decorated Knight, First Class of the Order of St. Olav in 1960, and Commander in 1970.